Tag Archives: cognition

 Why So Many People Can’t Believe and Support Trauma Survivors

-Recently, I encountered significant opposition after I posted about the sexual assault committed against me by a member of the US Coast Guard (USCG).
-The attack had clearly been set up, and it was obvious to me that it was … Continue reading
+Recently, I encountered significant opposition after I posted about the sexual assault I experienced by a member of the US Coast Guard (USCG).
+The event felt like a set-up, and it seemed like a pattern.
+But the USCG declined accountability. … Continue reading

 Posted in Abuse, IPNB of Hierarchy | Tagged , , , , , , , , , , , , , , , , , , , , , , , , | Leave a comment